scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

-Docker is a platform to build, distribute, and run images built on top of Linux Containers (LXC) which provides a lightweight style of virtualization called containerization.
+Docker is a platform to build, distribute, and run images built on top of Linux Containers (LXC) which provides a lightweight style of virtualization called containerization [Docker]_.
 An important distinction of LXC-based containerization is that the guest OS and the host OS both run the same underlying Linux kernel.

 At run-time Docker adds to this containerization a collection of tools to manage